 What shape garden table should you buy?

 When it comes to dining tables for inside the home, you tend to find that square and rectangular tables are the most common.

 The same is probably true with the more modern-looking outdoor tables too.

-That’s not to dismiss square and rectangular, it is just that the round and oval tables provide a little more space to move around as there’s no corners but you still has a good amount of surface area to work with.
+That’s not to dismiss square and rectangular, it is just that the round and oval tables provide a little more space to move around as there are no corners but you still have a good amount of surface area to work with.

 However, shape also has a big impact on how the table functions in terms of social interaction.

 If you’re unsure of which shape will work best, then we’ve summarised each one below in terms of the scenarios in which they tend to work best.